 Phillies 7-homer binge produces 9-4 win over Reds

+CINCINNATI (AP) The Philadelphia Phillies are having so much fun right now that Nick Williams compared them to kids at recess.

-CINCINNATI (AP) — Rhys Hoskins, Maikel Franco and Nick Williams each hit two of Philadelphia‘s record-tying seven home runs, and the Phillies overpowered the Cincinnati Reds 9-4 on Thursday night in the opener of a four-game series.
+Williams, Rhys Hoskins and Maikel Franco each hit two of Philadelphia’s record-tying seven home runs, and the Phillies overpowered the Cincinnati Reds 9-4 on Thursday night in the opener of a four-game series.

 Carlos Santana added a two-run homer as the NL East leaders tied the franchise record for home runs in a game, set on Sept.
 8, 1998, against the Mets.